-A separate park entrance fee of $10 per person (16 and older) is required for all visitors not covered by an Interagency annual or lifetime pass, check your pass for details.
+Entrance Fee.
+A separate park entrance fee of $10 per person (16 and older) is required for all visitors not covered by an Interagency annual or lifetime pass (check your pass for details).
+Purchase your pass in advance or upon arrival at the park.

 No open fires (this includes charcoal) are permitted anywhere in the park.
 Only stoves or lanterns using containerized fuel is permitted.

-The Dog Canyon ranger station is staffed intermittently, it is best to download trail maps and information from the park’s website before leaving home.
+The Dog Canyon ranger station is staffed intermittently.
+It is best to download trail maps and information from the park’s website or download the NPS App before leaving home.

-Quiet hours are from 8:00 pm to 8:00 am.
+Quiet hours.
+Quiet hours are from 8:00 pm to 8:00 am Mountain Time.
 No generators, during quiet hours.

-The Group Sites is for tents only, RVs are prohibited.
+Group sites.
+The Group Sites are for tents only, RVs are prohibited.

 Carlsbad Caverns National Park: In addition to a variety of cave tours, the national park also offers hiking trails and a scenic drive.
 Rattlesnake Springs and Slaughter Canyon, part of Carlsbad Caverns are nearer attractions for day use activities.
 Birding is excellent at Rattlesnake Springs.